hectoxor/app-with-backend/README.md

-Registration app connected with MongoDB databases.
+Registration and login app connected with MongoDB databases for next optimizations.